Gerard2par2/infinite-stories/README.md

 - Full story, character & inventory persistence
 - Support for GPT-3.5 and GPT-4 (you need to spend at least 1$ in the API to access GPT-4)

-Do you want to be a dragon slayer ?
-Or maybe be a drug dealer in the darkest alley ways of Novigrad, or a legendary Hacker in 2169 ?
-With Infinite Stories, you will be able to do it all, and even more.
+Do you want to be a powerful dragon slayer ?
+Or maybe be a thieve in the darkest alley ways of Novigrad, or a mysterious Hacker in 2169 ?
+Infinite Stories will allow you to be anything you want.